 Bronx Violent Offenses Lawyer

 Some allegations are so serious that a conviction will require a person to serve time in prison.
 The court groups these charges into a category known as violent felonies.
-These violent offenses are charges that involve allegations of committing intentional harm against another person.
+These offenses are charges that involve allegations of committing intentional harm against another person.
 This can include instances of serious assault, kidnapping, or certain sex crimes.

-There is no crime in The Bronx known as a “violent offense.”
+There is no crime under state law known as a “violent offense.”
 Instead, a violent offense describes a collection of crimes that carry enhanced penalties under law.
-These are known as violent felonies under the New York Penal Law.
+These are known as violent felonies under New York Penal Law §70.02 (1).
+The law separates these offenses into four categories.
+Each category carries its own sentencing guidelines upon conviction.

-- Class B violent felonies New York Penal Law §70.02 (1)(a): These are the felonies that carry the harshest penalties.
+These are the felonies that carry the harshest penalties.
 They are punishable by a minimum prison term of five years and may rise to as many as 30 years.
 Examples of these crimes include kidnapping in the second degree, rape in the first degree, and aggravated assault on a police officer.

-- Class C violent felonies New York Penal Law §70.02(1)(b): These felonies carry minimum prison terms of three and six months up to a maximum of 20 years for certain offenses.
+These felonies carry minimum prison terms of three and six months up to a maximum of 20 years for certain offenses.
 This category applies to any attempt to commit a class B violent felony.
 Other charges include robbery in the second degree, gang assault in the second degree, and criminal use of a firearm in the second degree.

-- Class D violent felonies New York Penal Law §70.02(1)(c): This includes any attempt to commit a class C violent felony as well as criminal possession of a weapon in the third degree, making a terroristic threat, and facilitating sexual assault with a controlled substance.
+This includes any attempt to commit a class C violent felony as well as criminal possession of a weapon in the third degree, making a terroristic threat, and facilitating sexual assault with a controlled substance.
 A conviction here results in a minimum prison term of two years up to a maximum of eight.

 The minimum term for these offenses is one and a half year to a maximum of four years.
 Examples here include aggravated sexual abuse in the fourth degree, falsely reporting an incident in the second degree, and persistent sexual abuse.